wavemotion-dave/StellaDS/README.md

 Known Issues :
 -----------------------
 * CDFJ/CDFJ+ games are not emulated due to the complexities in emulating such a complex scheme that requires ARM assisted code.
-* DPC+ games are supported but are complex enough and most use ARM assisted code so you won't get full speed on most of them even with the DSi.
+* DPC+ games are supported but are complex enough and most use ARM assisted code so you really need a DSi running with TWL++ or Unlaunch to get the faster 2X CPU speed.
 * Pitfall II DPC support is incomplete and the background music will not play correctly (game is otherwise fine to play).
 * Cherity music fetchers are incomplete and the background music will not play correctly (game is otherwise fine to play).
 * Game filenames can be no longer than 168 characters including the extension.
 Rename to shorter if needed.